arubyz/gh-pr-difftool/README.md

 # Usage

 * Register a diff client to use as your `git difftool`.
-For example, to use Beyond Compare, enter the following in a terminal:
+For example, to use Beyond Compare enter the following in a terminal:

   ```shell
   git config --global diff.tool bc3